Adobe Acrobat Pro: Make PDFs accessible

 • You can double-click completed steps to re-run them.

-1. For the Add Document Description step, uncheck the Leave As Is box under Title and enter the document’s title, then click OK.
+1. For the Add Document Description step, uncheck the Leave As Is box under Title and Author and enter the document’s title and author, respectively, then click OK.

-Note: The Subject, Author and Keywords fields aren’t required for accessibility, but can make it easier for readers to find the document.
+Note: The Subject and Keywords fields aren’t required for accessibility, but can make it easier for readers to find the document.

 1. For the Recognize Text step, Acrobat will prompt you to edit or approve the settings it uses when using OCR to identify text in the document.
 Ensure that Document Language is correctly set, then click OK to begin the OCR process.